 This course deals with current issues in sustainable operations management.
 These issues may range from environmental issues such as waste minimisation, greenhouse gasses, landfill, recycling, reverse logistics and globalisation of operations.
 Students will look at these issues from the perspectives of both business and the environment.
 The course will include discussions on Environmental Policy as related to businesses, and students will have the opportunity to conduct an environmental audit.
+Note: This course is offered in the Winter term.

 Upon successful completion of this course, the student will be able to: